UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 The gear is used to change the direction of travel when following a sign, or to change the direction of a turn.
 This is a perfect mechanism for this competition where there is a lot of turning, such as when changing direction according to a sign, or when turning a corner on a track.
 This mechanism is perfect for this competition where there are many turns to be made, such as when changing direction according to a sign, or when taking a corner of a course.
-This mechanism has been officially approved for use in the Q&A on the web page of WRO (not WRO Japan, but the world standard website).
 ***
 ## Implementation of the steering mechanism